Skip to content

 Note

-This feature is only available to user roles with DQL query permissions.
+This feature is only available for user roles with DQL query permissions.

 DQL queries support extracting nested values from JSON fields in log data.
-You only need to add a field path with the @ symbol in the DQL query statement, and the system will automatically recognize this configuration and display the extracted value as an independent field in the query results.
+You just need to add a field path with the @ symbol in the DQL query statement.
+The system will automatically recognize this configuration and display the extracted value as an independent field in the query results.
 For example:

 • Normal query: